GLIDE-LLC/docs/README.md

 ## First Release - v1.0.0

-So the development of the project is complete and its time to show off the hard work.
+Development of the project is complete and its time to show off the hard work.

 Let's put up the demo website for client and release our first theme version.

 <br>

+- Create pull request for lead developer

+- Lead developer reviews the code

 - Merge `developer branches` back into `developmeant branch`